What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \section{Critical Tasks and Corresponding Datasets}

-Benchmark or promising tasks and datasets about critical attention-worthy elements in traffic scenarios are analyzed in this section.
-Each subsection corresponds to one of the aforementioned 10 categories and is divided into several parts.
-Each part begins with an introductory paragraph of one of the relevant tasks (indicated by a bold italic label such as \textbf{\textit{Obstacle Segmentation Task.}}), followed by the innermost sections with each for the examination and visualization of one of the corresponding datasets.
-The subsections that represent categories, the relevant tasks within each subsection, and the innermost sections that represent datasets for each task are arranged according to the order in Table \ref{table:Existing Tasks Classification}.
-Table \ref{table:visual_datasets_summary} is also organized in a consistent sequence, which provides a comprehensive overview of the basic characteristics of all datasets discussed in this section, including the data collection method, the annotation level, the amount of categories, the volume of data and the type of scenario.
+This section analyzes benchmark and promising tasks and datasets about critical attention-worthy elements in traffic scenarios.
+Each subsection corresponds to one of the aforementioned 11 categories and is organized using a clear task-to-dataset hierarchy.
+Within each category, the relevant tasks are first introduced, followed by the examination and visualization of the corresponding datasets under each task.
+The categories, tasks, and datasets are arranged according to the order in Table \ref{table:Existing Tasks Classification}.
+Table~\ref{table:visual_datasets_summary} follows the same sequence and provides a comprehensive overview of the basic characteristics of all surveyed datasets, including data collection, annotation level, number of categories, data volume, and scenario type.
+In addition, except for datasets that have become temporarily unavailable, links are embedded into the dataset names in Table~\ref{table:visual_datasets_summary} for easy access.